Melvin Gordon

-Melvin Gordon III (born April 13, 1993) is an American football running back who is a free agent.
-He played college football at Wisconsin, and was drafted by the San Diego Chargers in the first round (15th) of the 2015 NFL Draft.
+Melvin Gordon III (born April 13, 1993) is an American professional football running back.
+He played college football for the Wisconsin Badgers, earning unanimous All-American honors and winning the Doak Walker Award as the top college running back in 2014.
+He was selected by the San Diego Chargers in the first round of the 2015 NFL draft with the 15th overall pick.

 Gordon briefly held the NCAA Division I FBS single-game rushing yards record with 408 yards, set playing in three quarters against Nebraska in November 2014, until it was broken the following week.
-He became the second all-time single-season rusher in FBS history with 2,587 yards, falling 41 yards shy of Barry Sanders record of 2,628 yards set in 1988.
+He became the second-leading all-time single-season rusher in FBS history with 2,587 yards, falling 41 yards shy of Barry Sanders record of 2,628 yards set in 1988.

-Early years
+Early life

 Gordon was born and raised in Kenosha, Wisconsin and attended Mary D. Bradford High School, where he was a two-sport star for the Red Devils in both football and track.
-In football, he tallied 1,098 yards and 11 scores on 99 carries, and had five receiving touchdowns, and was an honorable mention All-state and All-region by the Wisconsin Football Coaches Association (WFCA) as a junior.
+In football, he tallied 1,098 yards and 11 touchdowns on 99 carries, and had five receiving touchdowns, and was an honorable mention All-state and All-region by the Wisconsin Football Coaches Association (WFCA) as a junior.
 He was a first-team All-state selection by the Associated Press and the WFCA as a senior, after he rushed for 2,009 yards with 38 touchdowns.
 He was the Wisconsin Gatorade Football Player of the Year.
-Gordon's played on the same team as cornerback Trae Waynes, who was drafted four spots ahead of Gordon in the 2015 NFL Draft by the Minnesota Vikings.
+Gordon's played on the same team as cornerback Trae Waynes, who was selected four spots ahead of Gordon in the 2015 NFL draft by the Minnesota Vikings.

 As an outstanding track & field athlete, Gordon was one of the state's top performers in the long jump.
 At the 2011 Racine Invitational event, he ran the 55-meter dash in a PR 6.39 seconds on his way to a first-place finish.
 He earned a second-place finish in the 100-meter dash at the 2011 SEC Outdoor Conference, recording a career-best time of 10.95 seconds.
 At the 2011 WIAA Track & Field State Championships, he took silver in the long jump event after posting a career-best leap of 7.20 meters (23 ft 7 in).

 Regarded as a four-star recruit by the Rivals.com recruiting service, Gordon was ranked the No. 24 running back in the nation.
 He was ranked the top player in Wisconsin by ESPN.com.
 He chose Wisconsin over scholarship offers from Iowa, Louisville, and Michigan.
 Gordon originally committed to the University of Iowa but decommitted and chose the University of Wisconsin–Madison instead.